-Every mystery shopping project have the same goals working covertly to increase an entity’s sales, reduce risk of liability, making employees more aware of their customers, and improving customer experience and satisfaction.
+Every mystery shopping project has the same goals working covertly to increase an entity’s sales, reduce the risk of liability, make employees more aware of their customers, and improve customer experience and satisfaction.
 All of this is done using a special process in which the mystery visitor/shopper would take on an assignment, go to the business anonymously, and note very specific elements of their entire experience, be it about products or services.

 How did Research Corner (WeCritique and Inlight Consultancy) come about?

 Market research has always been my passion.
 I started my career at the Savola research unit then joined Synovate International for 14 years (a UK-based research firm).
 In 2013, I decided to go solo and open my own entity after identifying specific market gaps.
 Mystery Shopping can work for any business, it’s a strong tool used to assist clients to improve their business in various ways.
 The consumer is becoming more and more demanding and there is higher competition in all fields of sales increasing by the day.

 “As a Saudi, I aim to promote the importance of market research in our society from small business to government entities to improve and upgrade the services and offerings around us.” – Ghaida Fatany

 How is WeCritique different from other mystery shopper companies?

 I would say our local knowledge and expertise combined with the international standards we apply is where we stand out.
 We take pride in the service we offer our clients, we work closely with them until the implementation phase and monitor its effect over time, so we witness firsthand their success stories.

 What is the key to becoming a successful mystery shopper?

 Being an anonymous visitor requires full awareness of the objectives in hand and paying attention to details so their feedback form serves the analysis phase effectively.
 That is why all our mystery shoppers/visitors go under tailored training for each project separately.